 4000 Norman Mayer Ave. in Gentilly

-Mount Olivet has a combination of above-ground tombs as well as “copings,” where the deceased is buried in-ground, but the plot is raised from ground-level.
+Mount Olivet has a combination of above-ground tombs as well as “copings,” where the deceased are buried in-ground, but the plot is raised from ground-level.
 One of the distinctive features of Mount Olivet is that a number of the tombs and copings use the blue street tile lettering found at numerous intersections across New Orleans.

 400 City Park Ave. in Mid-City